-Wait for the VDisk to be successfully formatted and then reissue the command.
+Wait for the VDisk to be successfully formatted, and resubmit the command.

 CMMVC5863E The migration failed because there are not enough free extents on the target managed disk (MDisk).

 The migration failed because there are not enough free extents on the target managed disk (MDisk).